krishivray2-rgb/scioly-ev/README.md

 ## What it does

-[FILL IN: 2–3 sentences. e.g., "Drives the vehicle a target distance, decelerates on a calibrated braking profile, and stops within ±X cm of the goal across competition trials."]
+Drives the vehicle a target distance, decelerates on a calibrated braking profile, and stops within 3cm of the goal target in competition.

-## Approach

-- **Platform:** [FILL IN: microcontroller, e.g., Arduino Nano / mBot / etc.]
-- **Distance control:** [FILL IN: encoder-based? time-based? hybrid?]
-- **Braking:** [FILL IN: how the vehicle decides when to brake]
-- **Calibration:** [FILL IN: how you tune for surface friction, battery voltage]

 ## Results

-[FILL IN: best competition placement, distance accuracy, anything notable]
+Placed 1st at multiple high-level invitationals (including 1st at a national-level tournament).

 ## Hardware

-[FILL IN: list]
+- **MCU:** Raspberry Pi Pico 2 (RP2350) on TektiteRotEv platform
+- **Sensors:** quadrature encoders (×2), SPI IMU

 ## License

 MIT